What is rabies? How did it originate?

 A rabies certificate is issued to prove an animal or human has been vaccinated and should be carried when travelling to different countries where they require it.
 Examples can be found on the CDC website.

 Once symptoms appear, rabies is usually always fatal.
 However, if treatment begins before symptoms appear, it is very effective in curing the disease.

 If you are bitten or scratched in a high risk area of the world, immediately wash the area with soap and running water for several minutes, disinfect with an iodine-based disinfectant or alcohol, and dress the wound.
 Seek professional medical help as soon as possible, and explain that you have been scratched or bitten.

 Medical treatment should begin within a few hours of contact with a rabid animal, and involves further jabs of the rabies vaccine and possibly immunoglobulin, which helps your body fight the virus.

 The best way to prevent rabies is by vaccination.

-When travelling to a place where there is a risk of rabies, the NHS recommends you avoid all contact with animals, alive or dead, as the signs of infection are not always obvious.
+When travelling to a place where there is a risk of rabies, the CDC recommends you avoid all contact with wild or domestic animals, alive or dead, as the signs of infection are not always obvious.

 It is important to explain the dangers of rabies to any children you are travelling with, and ensure they tell you if an animal scratches, bites or licks them.
 If they do come into contact with any animal, check carefully for any wounds so action can be taken against the disease.